almende/asimov/examples/simple/README.md

 The context holds (meta-)physical constraints.
 In this case this is the building (rooms, doors and devices) and the fact that the people fulfilling the roles are starting outside of the building.

+> Please note that a resource named "world" *must* be specified in the context.

 The process references to the types of resources required given that the constraints from the context are and will be met.

 If we specify as input the xml below: